Thomas scores 33, Celtics beat Bulls 104-95 to tie series - News 12 Now

 RONDO FINED

 The NBA fined Rondo for attempting to trip Boston Celtics forward Jae Crowder from the bench in Game 3.
-Crowder jawed at the Bulls’ bench after hitting a jumper and Rondo extended his leg as Crowder walked by.
+Crowder jawed at the Bulls’ bench after hitting a jumper and Rondo extended his leg as Crowder walked by him.

 TIP-INS